Rich Dudes│How Skater Rob Dyrdek Built His $100M Net Worth

 Investing in wine is not as difficult or expensive as you may think.
-Platforms like Vinovest and Vint let you invest in the finest wines in the world.
 If you want an actively managed wine portfolio, Vinovest is the best way to go because their experts help you make stable long-term investments and inform you when is the best time to sell.

 Vint works a little differently because they let you invest in shares of wine collections.
-That means you can invest in luxury wine starting at $50.
-Vint is the best way to DCA into wine and spirit investments.
 Whatever path you choose, you're likely to make out well since high-end wines are the third-best performing asset of 2022.